hotdoy/grav-theme-hotdoy/README.md

 > Should be merging the Snipcart branch pretty soon!
-A complete pass will be made on all basic styles and structures, mainly to ensure a more simple approach to the "content" context
+And then a complete pass will be made on all basic styles and structures, mainly to ensure a more simple approach to the "content" context
 (most of the markdowns).
-If youawnt to use this theme, you better wait a week or two.
-I'll break stuff for sure.
+If you awnt to use this theme, better wait a week or two.

 # Hotdoy Theme